alphagov/async_experiments/README.md

   code
 - `experiment_control` will return the results of the control code and the code can proceed as before
+- By default the results of the experiment will be stored in redis for 24 hours this can be altered by including `results_expiry: {number of seconds}` in the hash of `experiment_control` arguments.

 ```
 require "async_experiments/experiment_control"